 Starting at Andrew Vik’s home near the Swedish American Hall, the six-mile hike saw several central San Francisco attractions that give the city its quirky reputation.
 Hidden gardens and colorful stairways, famous vista points, Seward mini-park and slides, and the city’s narrowest street– hikers sure got their Instagram photos in mms automatisch herunterladen!

 Vik, long-time member and organizer of the hike, has lived in San Francisco his whole life.
 He organized a similar hike almost 20 years ago.
-Three members from that hike were also present this time around to lead the group, a testament indeed to Vik’s insider knowledge and tour-guiding bravado.
+Three members from that hike were also present this time around to lead the group, a testament indeed to Vik’s insider knowledge and tour-guiding bravado ardmediathek.

 Bagels, yogurt, fresh fruit and more were provided to fuel the sleepy hikers at 10am.
 Breakfast was washed down with some strong coffee (as our Scandinavian culture would command of us) before setting off to Corona Heights Park.
-Pausing to pet dogs at the park and take photos, the group continued onwards and upwards toward the Mount Olympus pedestal, where the dismantled Triumph of Light statue once stood.
+Pausing to pet dogs at the park and take photos, the group continued onwards and upwards toward the Mount Olympus pedestal, where the dismantled Triumph of Light statue once stood sound effects.
 The statue was a gift to the city from the 24th mayor of San Francisco, Adolph Sutro, in 1887.
 The view from the Upper Terrace stretches out to the Pacific Ocean.